LastOliveGames/becsy/README.md

 ECS is an architectural pattern where computation is defined as a list of systems operating on a set of entities, each of which consists of a dynamic set of pure data components.
 Systems select the entities to process via means of persistent, efficient queries over the entities' component "shapes".

-Jump right in to see some heavily annotated [examples](./examples)!
+Jump right in to see some heavily annotated [examples](./examples), and [join us on Discord](https://discord.gg/X72ct6hZSr) for help and fun discussions!

 ## Project priorities